NicoHood/GPGit/Readme.md

 * Configure **[HTTPS][11]** for your download server

 ### GPGit
 [GPGit][12] is meant to bring GPG to the masses.
-It is not only a Python script that automates the process of [creating new signed Git releases with GPG][13] but also comes with a [step-by-step readme guide][14] for learning how to use GPG.
+It is not only a Python script that automates the process of [creating new signed Git releases with GPG][13], but also a [quick-start-guide][14] for learning how to use GPG.
 GPGit integrates perfectly with the [Github Release API][15] for uploading.

 The security status of Linux projects will be tracked in the [Linux Security Database][16].
 Thanks for your help in making Linux projects more secure by using GPG signatures.